 - A few front panel fonts on the front panel of noiseLAB may be incorrectly sized.
 To fix this, add the following three lines to the configuration file for noiseLAB Capture file (.ini) also called Configuration Settings:

-This file is located at the following path location:
+This .ini file (Configuration file) is located at the following path location:

 C:\Program Files (x86)\DELTA\noiseLAB Capture 4.0\